sakoho81/miplib/Readme.md

 # MIPLIB

-Microscope Image Processing Library (*MIPLIB*) is a Python 2.7 based software package, created especially for processing and analysis of fluorescece microscopy images.
+Microscope Image Processing Library (*MIPLIB*) is a Python based software library, created especially for processing and analysis of fluorescece microscopy images.
 It contains functions for example for:

 - image registration 2D/3D
 - image deconvolution and fusion (2D/3D), based on efficient CUDA GPU accelerated algorithms